Elastic-Suite/documentation/docs/ElasticSuite/CascadeSearch.md

 Here you can configure the number of suggestions displayed and how they should be sorted.

-We recommend to let the "Replace Search Recommendations" parameter to "No".
+We recommend leaving the "Replace Search Recommendations" parameter to "No".

+*Note: The frontend display is dynamic.
+Each suggestion is visually decorated with the best matching product for that term, and the suggestion block will automatically hide itself when there are no longer finer suggestions popular enough to be displayed*.

 ### Additional Configuration